 - 5. Install the spark plug carefully, by hand, to avoid cross-threading. - 6.
-After the spark plug seats, tighten with the spark plug wrench to compress the washer.
+After the spark plug seats, tighten with the spark plug wrench to

-If reinstalling a used spark plug, tighten 1/8-1/4 turn after the spark plug seats.
+If reinstalling a used spark plug, tighten 1/8 - 1/4 turn after the spark plug seats.